Active aerosols: Results and discussion

-The longitudinal and transverse absorption peaks of the nanorods in air were spectrally resolved at 1020 nm and 520 nm, respectively [Fig. \ref{fig:setup}(b)], showing a stop-band light filter response at the absorption peak wavelengths.
+The isotropic optical response of the aerosol is shown in Figure 3.
+The longitudinal and transverse absorption peaks of the nanorods in air were spectrally resolved at 1020 nm and 520 nm, respectively, showing a stop-band light filter response at the absorption peak wavelengths.
 The stop- or pass-bands can be further tailored by tuning the aspect ratio of the nanorods \cite{geldmeier}.
 The large transverse absorption peak, relative to liquid suspensions, is due to increased Rayleigh scattering from the polymer coated nanorods in air \cite{Cox}.